Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Implementation Details of the MPS and PQCs

 \subsection{SU(4) gates}

 The PQCs throughout this work used \sufour gates between qubit pairs with $15$ parameters per gate.
 Up to a global phase, \sufour gates represent fully parametrized two-qubit interactions.
-By the KAK-decomposition~\cite{tucci2005kak}, an \sufour rotation can be decomposed into four single-qubit U$(3)$ rotations, and the entangling gates, i.e., XX, YY, and ZZ.
+By the KAK-decomposition~\cite{tucci2005kak}, an \sufour rotation can be decomposed into four single-qubit U$(2)$ rotations (which are fully general single-qubit rotations), and the entangling gates, i.e., XX, YY, and ZZ.
 Concretely,

 with a parameter vector $\params$ of length $15$.
-The notation $\theta_{l:l+2}$ for $l=1;4;9;13$, refers to the three elements in the $\params$ vector that go into each U$3$ gate, e.g., $\theta_{1:3} = [\theta_1, \theta_2, \theta_3]$.
-We note that PQCs with only \sufour gates are redundantly parametrized because of the application of consecutive U$(3)$ gates to the same qubit.
+The notation $\theta_{l:l+2}$ for $l=1;4;9;13$, refers to the three elements in the $\params$ vector that go into each U$(2)$ gate, e.g., $\theta_{1:3} = [\theta_1, \theta_2, \theta_3]$.
+We note that PQCs with only \sufour gates are redundantly parametrized because of the application of consecutive U$(2)$ gates to the same qubit.
 When implementing on hardware, one may first compile the circuit into hardware-native gate sets and then combine trivially redundant gates.

 In the case of the MPS initialized PQCs, the decomposed MPS tensors map to a U$(4)$ rotation, which includes a global phase $e^{-i\phi}$ with $\phi\in[0, 2\pi]$.
 The U$(4)$ were then decomposed into a trainable \sufour rotation with a fixed global phase via the KAK-decomposition: